REVIEW OF THE SEASON – YEAR 2026

 Obituary

-The Management and participants of the League extended heartfelt condolences to Ms. Paula Daniel and relatives on the passing of her dear sister Susan who, over the years was instrumental in assisting with preparation of the refreshments for players on the Opening Day.
-May Susan Rest in Peace and Rise in Glory.
+The Management and participants of the League extended heartfelt condolences to Ms. Carol Demming Gittens and relatives on the passing of her beloved husband, and Ms. Brenda Prince on the passing of her dear sister.
+May they Rest in Peace and Rise in Glory.

 MEDIA COVERAGE

 The media coverage this year was great as usual, especially the Print Media.
-We thank the sports journalists of the Trinidad Guardian, the Express, and the Newsday for the keen interest shown.
-We thank too the Television Stations, especially TTT and CNC3; TV6 and our online followers for their contribution and look forward to their continuing support of the League.
+We thank the sports journalists of the Trinidad Guardian, the Express, and the Newsday (for a short period), for the keen interest shown.
+We thank too the Television Stations, especially TTT and CNC3, TV6 and our online followers for their contribution and look forward to their continuing support of the League.

 CONCLUSION

-The participants of the COURTS All Sectors Netball League offer their sincerest appreciation to Unicomer (Trinidad) Limited (COURTS), and other stakeholders for the League’s success.
-Special thanks to the Fire Service Band for their services on the Opening Day; and the staff of SPORTT and the Ministry of Sport and Community Development for their helpfulness.
-Thanks too, to all officials, supporters, well-wishers, and others who contributed to making the Season the success that it was in 2025.
+The participants of the COURTS All Sectors Netball League, once again, offer their sincerest appreciation to Unicomer (Trinidad) Limited (COURTS), and other stakeholders for the League’s success.
+Special thanks to the Fire Service Band for their services on the Opening Day; and the staff of SPORTT and the Ministry of Sport and Youth Affairs for their helpfulness.
+Thanks too, to all officials, supporters, well-wishers, and others who contributed to making the Season the success that it was in 2026.

 © Copyright All Sectors Netball League | Site developed by WebNET